Navigating the Common Application: Courses & Grades Report & Self-Reported Academic Record & Transcript System

 COLLEGES AND UNIVERSITIES THAT USE THE STARS INCLUDE:*

-*Check the websites of the colleges on your list for updated information and accruracy.
+*Check the websites of the colleges on your list for updated information and accuracy.

 Baylor University (TX) – optional (website: “highly encouraged”)